behrad-kzm/AwesomeCalculator/README.md

 # AwesomeCalculator
-Simple calculator with CodeVisionAVR + Proteus circuit
+Simple calculator with CodeVisionAVR + Proteus circuit with ATMEGA16

 ## Circuit